jshin313/site/content/notes/_index.md

 ---
-title: "Notes: College Computer Science"
+title: "Notes"
 date: 2020-11-27
 tags:
   - notes
   - college
+  - math
+  - mathematics
 ---

 Note: You may need to wait a few seconds for all the $\LaTeX$ to load if you're using a phone or a slower device.